skyflowapi/skyflow-node/README.md

 ```

 ### Service Account Token Generation
-[Service Account](https://github.com/skyflowapi/skyflow-node/tree/master/src/service-account) Node.js module is used to generate service account tokens from a service account credentials file.
+The [service account](https://github.com/skyflowapi/skyflow-node/tree/master/src/service-account) Node.js module uses a credentials file to generate service account tokens.
 See [API Authentication](https://docs.skyflow.com/developer-portal/getting-started/api-authentication/#step-1-create-a-service-account--assign-a-role) for instructions on creating a service account.

-The token generated from this module is valid for 60 minutes and can be used to make API calls to vault services as well as management API(s) based on the permissions of the service account.
+The token generated from this module is valid for 60 minutes and lets you make API calls to the Data API as well as the Management API based on the permissions of the Service Account.

 The `GenerateBearerToken(filepath,options)` function takes the service account credentials file path and an  optional options object for token generation.
-Alternatively, you can also send the entire credentials as string, by using `GenerateBearerTokenFromCreds(credentials,options)`
+Alternatively, you can also send the entire credentials as a string, by using `GenerateBearerTokenFromCreds(credentials,options)`

 [Example using credentials file path](https://github.com/skyflowapi/skyflow-node/blob/master/samples/service-account/TokenGenerationExample.ts):